-Located in the E. Margaret Fulton Communications Centre, the Department provides a wide range of information services and assists all members of the University community in the use of information technology, communications, and audio-visual services for instruction, research, and administration.
+Located in the E. Margaret Fulton Communications Centre, the Department provides a wide range of information services and assists all members of the University community in the use of information technology, communications, and audio-visual services in support of instruction, research, and administration.